 Wet weather and coastal storm surges have caused a series of destructive floods in the UK over the last few years.

-displays flood information on a map, with colour-coding to show three levels of severity.
+displays flood information on a map, with colour-coding to show the levels of severity.
 You can even sign up to receive flood warnings by email.

 Alternatively, there are three region-focused flood maps you can check to see if you're in a high-risk area:

 For house hunters, this information could be useful when deciding where to buy a new home.
 But it's just as important for people who've lived in the same home for a while.

 'People who have never been flooded don't expect it and don't prepare for it, but many claims come in from first-timers,' says Colin.

 The government, through the Department for Environment, Food & Rural Affairs, has a funds budget of roughly £735.6m to supply local agencies with flood protection and mitigation .

 If your home is at risk of being flooded, create a flood plan.

 'For homeowners who could find themselves flooded, creating a detailed plan is key,' says Colin.
 'Upset and disruption is the main impact of a flood – seeing your home wet, dirty and in disarray.
 A plan helps you get over that initial hit and encourages you to stay proactive.'